 The election of the first black US president offered hope to millions of African Americans across the country.
-But have four years of an Obama presidency seen positive change for black communities in the US' inner cities?
+But have years of an Obama presidency seen positive change for black communities in the US' inner cities?

 While the 'war on drugs' rages on inside the US, there is some political consensus it is failing.
 White House officials have even indicated a federal policy shift away from incarceration and towards a public health strategy.